gregmuellegger/django-mobile/README.rst

 the *mobile* flavour enabled.

 .. note:
-   The ``flavour`` template variable is only available if you have setup the ``django_mobile.context_processors.flavour`` context processor and used django's ``RequestContext`` as context instance to render the template.
+   The ``flavour`` template variable is only available if you have set up the ``django_mobile.context_processors.flavour`` context processor and used django's ``RequestContext`` as context instance to render the template.